Skip to content

 How important is folic acid for the body?

 Folic acid is essential and must be integrated into the diet in sufficient quantities.
-It helps with DNA production, metabolic processes and, during pregnancy, especially with embryonic development.
+It helps in DNA production, metabolic processes and in pregnancy especially in embryonic development.

 What kind of vitamin is folic acid?